sergiurzay/sergiurzay-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 As a PhD student in Political Economy and Applied Microeconomics, my research pierces the veil of European integration to reveal its profound impact on individual preferences.
-Teaching at the Universitat de Girona, the Universitat Oberta de Catalunya, I am also a Teaching Assistant at the Institut Barcelona d'Estudis Internacionals (IBEI - UPF).
+Teaching at the Universitat de Girona, the Universitat Oberta de Catalunya, I am also a Teaching Assistant at the Institut Barcelona d'Estudis Internacionals (IBEI-UPF).
 {style="text-align: justify;"}